Hano555/ShoppingCartSystemApp/README.md

 - Developed a "Flat Loop" menu system allowing direct commands:
   - `add`: Enter the multi-step product creation flow.
   - `check`: View an alphabetized, formatted receipt.
+  - `print` : View a generated receipt of the cart.
   - `remove [index]`: Targeted removal of items using string splitting and index parsing.
   - `clear`: Wipe the cart with a safety confirmation prompt.
   - `exit/done`: Graceful program termination.